schrauger/page-out-of-date-reminder/README.md

 * Frozen - age and link validity are irrelivant. page will never be updated (it is archived or historical)

 ### Planned Features (all user-configurable):
 #### Detection of stale pages
 * minimum page time threshold - time before a page is considered stale
 * reminder interval - time between reminders about a stale page, after threshold has been reached
  * ex if threshold is 1 year and interval is 6 months, owner will get alerted at 1 year, 1 year & 6 months, 2 years, etc until the page is updated (freshened) or marked as frozen.
+ * Possibly also allow diminishing interval that gets more persistant over time
 * Allow post specific overrides for threshold and interval
 * Allow global default as well as site-specific setting
 * Allow post type or tag to have custom thresholds and intervals